Thallon, Queensland: Education

+There is no secondary school in Thallon; the nearest is St George State High School in neighbouring St George.

 Facilities

 Thallon has a post office, hotel, community hall, showground, park and sportsground.

 Balonne Shire Council operates a library in William Street.

 The Thallon-Daymar branch of the Queensland Country Women's Association has its rooms at 47 William Street.
 Daymar is a neighbouring town, 12 km east of Thallon.